-- 1. Highest priority will be given to looked after children and all previously looked after children who apply for a place at the school.
-The 2021 Code requires children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted to be given equal first priority in admission arrangements, alongside looked after children (LAC) and children who were previously looked after by English local authorities (PLAC).
-This advice refers to these children as internationally adopted previously looked after children "IAPLAC". - 2.
-Children who live in the catchment area and who, at the time of admission, have a sibling (brother or sister) who attend the school - 3.
-Children who live in the catchment area - 4.
-Children who live outside the catchment area and who, at the time of admission, have a sibling (brother or sister) who attend the school or the child currently attends our school nursery at the time of application - 5.
+Highest priority will be given to looked after children and all previously looked after children who apply for a place at the school.
+The 2021 Code requires children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted to be given equal first priority in

+- admission arrangements, alongside looked after children (LAC) and children who were previously looked after by English local authorities (PLAC).
+This advice refers to these children as internationally adopted previously looked after children "IAPLAC". - Children whose parent is an employee of Birklands Primary School and has been employed for two or more years at the time at which the application for submission to the school is made, or the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage. - 3.
+Children who live in the catchment area and who, at the time of admission, have a sibling (brother or sister) who attend the school - 4.
+Children who live in the catchment area - 5.
+Children who live outside the catchment area and who, at the time of admission, have a sibling (brother or sister) who attend the school or the child currently attends our school nursery at the time of application - 6.
 Other children who live outside the catchment area